 You can control the display of objects by checking or unchecking the Display column in Layer Display options for the active view's layerset.

 Bump maps are images that are layered under the original material.
 The program uses the dark and light areas in the bump map to simulate changes in the surface.

-Choose from a variety of cross section plane to create an adjustable cross section view from within a render view using the Cross Section Slider dialog.
+Choose from a variety of cross section planes to create an adjustable cross section view from within a render view using the Cross Section Slider.

 The Project Browser is a convenient way access to all of the views saved with an open file.